-For many viewers, Super Bowl advertisements are as much of a draw to watch the big game as the game itself.
-The truth be told, the advertisements are often more memorable than the game.
+While this should be an exciting game, more than just the game is exciting.
+Some of the super bowl ads are spectacular.
+In fact, the ads can be as much of a draw to watch the big game as the game itself.
+The truth be told, the advertisements are sometimes more memorable than the game.
 According to an article published by the Huffington Post, more millennials watch the Super Bowl for the commercials (26%) than for the game (24%).
-While that doesn’t hold true for older viewers, there’s still a strong interest in the advertisements.
+That’s good news for me.
+That’s why I’ll be watching.
+I guess I’ve rolled back in time to become a millennial.

 Speaking of advertisements, does your insurance company advertise on TV?
 If so, you should check out their claims handling.
-We’ve found that big advertising budgets do not correlate with good service and claims handling.
-Get a free ValChoice rating by clicking the button below.
+We’ve found there is no correlation between big advertising budgets good service or product quality.
+In fact, there’s actually a negative correlation.
+Large advertising budgets correlate with poor claims handling.
+Get a free ValChoice ratings on your auto and home insurance by clicking the buttons below.

 Five of The Best Super Bowl Ads